 1. I’m unsure of what to do.
 I’m unclear on the instructions for a task, or I can’t decide which direction to go with a project.

 2. I’m overwhelmed or tired.
 I already have 8,000 things to do, and this is one more thing I need to work on.
 I’m exhausted mentally, physically, and emotionally.

 3. I fear a negative outcome.
 I’m worried that something will go wrong, I’ll embarrass myself, or it won’t live up to my standards.

 4. I’m dealing with something emotionally.
 I’ve had a crappy day or I’ve received bad news.
-I want to crawl into a ball, not work on this project.
+I want to crawl into a ball and not work on this project.

-5. I feel misaligned.
+5. It doesn’t feel important.
 I can’t find a clear reason WHY I should do this thing, so I distract myself and procrastinate instead.